argparse4j/argparse4j/src/site/sphinx/usage.rst

 string should instead be interpreted as another type, like a :javatype:`Float` or :javatype:`Integer`.
 The |Argument.type| allows any necessary type-checking and type conversions to be performed.
-The Classes which have a constructor with 1 String argument can be passed directly::
+The Classes which have :javafunc:`valueOf()` static method with 1 String argument or a constructor with 1 String argument can be passed directly::

     public static void main(String[] args) {